deytah/airtable-app-polygon-mapper/README.md

 To remix this app as a Custom App:
 1. Create a new base or use an existing one.
 2. Create a new app in your base, selecting "Remix from GitHub" as your template.
+3. In "GitHub Repository" paste: https://github.com/deytah/airtable-app-mapbox
-3. Follow the steps in [Airtable's "Remix from GitHub" guide](https://airtable.com/developers/apps/guides/remix-from-github).
+4. Follow the steps in [Airtable's "Remix from GitHub" guide](https://airtable.com/developers/apps/guides/remix-from-github).
-4. From the root of your new block, run `block run`.
-5. Run `block release` to publish the app to Airtable's servers so that all collaborators can use it.

 _Note: Custom Apps are only available to Base Collaborators.
 "Share via Base Link" viewers will not be able to use the app._

+### Local Development

+Use `block run` to start the app.

+Use `block release` to publish the app to Airtable's servers so that all collaborators in the base can use it.

+If you want to run the app in more than one base, you will need remotes to run and release your app.
+Follow the steps in [Airtable's "Run and release an app in multiple bases" guide](https://airtable.com/developers/apps/guides/run-in-multiple-bases).

 ## Getting Started